LuiseQuoss/ebvcube/README.md

 entities <- file.path(system.file(package='ebvcube'),"extdata","entities.csv")
 #defining the fillvalue - optional
 fv <- -3.4e+38
-#create the netCDF using the 4D cube representation
+#create the netCDF
-ebv_create(jsonpath = json, outputpath = newNc, entities = entities, overwrite=T,
+ebv_create(jsonpath = json, outputpath = newNc, entities = entities,
+           epsg = 4326, extent = c(-180, 180, -90, 90), resolution = c(1, 1),
-           fillvalue = fv, prec='float', force_4D = TRUE)
+           fillvalue = fv, prec='float', force_4D = TRUE, overwrite=T)
 #> [1] "Warning: shuffle is turned on for variable test_var but that var is of precision float and shuffle ONLY has an effect for integer variables."
+#> [1] "Warning: shuffle is turned on for variable metric_1/ebv_cube but that var is of precision float and shuffle ONLY has an effect for integer variables."
-#> [1] "Warning: shuffle is turned on for variable scenario_1/metric_1/ebv_cube but that var is of precision float and shuffle ONLY has an effect for integer variables."
+#> [1] "Warning: shuffle is turned on for variable metric_2/ebv_cube but that var is of precision float and shuffle ONLY has an effect for integer variables."

 #needless to say: check the properties of your newly created file to see if you get what you want
 #especially the entity_names from the slot general should be checked to see if your csv was formatted the right way